leerazo/neo4j-hands-on-london-transport/01-deploy_neo4j/README.md

-# Neo4j Hands On Lab - Creating a Graph of the London Public Transportation Network
+# Lab 1 - Deploy Neo4j

 Neo4j has three major products:
 * Graph Database (GDB) - a native graph data store built from the ground up to leverage not only data but also data relationships.